Cinnamoon-dev/FastAPI-Basic/docs/environment_variables.md

 ## Environment variables
 There are specific files used to provide environment variables to each service in the compose file.
 These files should be in the root level of the project.

+You can also create these variables for you development environment in a `.env` file.

 ### Database
 The `.db.env` file provides the variables below to the database service:
 - POSTGRES_USER